Top Medical Malpractice Lawyer Knoxville

 Please review our results page for an additional listing of results we have obtained for our clients.

-Butler, Vines and Babb attorneys Bill Vines, Ron Koksal, Weldon Patterson, and Donna Davis represent individuals injured as a result of medical negligence.
+Butler, Vines and Babb attorneys Bill Vines, Ron Koksal, Weldon Patterson, Leslie Muse, Donna Davis, Billy Ringger and Grant Mitchell represent individuals injured as a result of medical negligence.
 Click on their name to review their profile and contact information, or contact us for further information.
 You may also complete our medical malpractice intake form.